greg-js/arch-wiki-md-repo/wiki/_content/english/QEMU.md

 ```

-or some other boot hindering process (e.g. can't unpack initramfs, cant start service foo).
+or some other boot hindering process (e.g. cannot unpack initramfs, cant start service foo).
 Try starting the VM with the `-m VALUE` switch and an appropriate amount of RAM, if the ram is to low you will probably encounter similar issues as above/without the memory-switch.

 ## See also